-Built on the banks around Lake Pamvotis is the capital of Epirus, Ioannina (also known as Yannena) Greece.
+Built on the banks around Lake Pamvotis is the capital of Epirus, Ioannina Greece, also known as Yannena.
 It is a historical town that promises unique culture experience, great food and friendly people.
 If you are looking for outdoor activities where you can step back into nature or a religious journey then Epirus region is your place.

-It really depends on what you are looking for on your next trip away whether it be a weekend or a weeks holiday.
+Depending on what you want from your next trip, whether it be a weekend or a weeks holiday.
 It is fair to say that many tourists associate Greece with the ancient buildings of Athens and the white and blue houses of the islands.
 However, there is so much more to this beautiful country, especially in the Epirus region.

 Table of Contents